exakat/exakat/docs/Rulesets.rst

 ClassReview
 +++++++++++

-This ruleset focuses on classes construction issues, and their related structures : traits, interfaces, methodes, properties, constants.
+This ruleset focuses on classes construction issues, and their related structures : traits, interfaces, methods, properties, constants.

 Total : 38 analysis